Spectropolarimetry of SN 2023ixf reveals both circumstellar material and helium core to be aspherical: Observations and Data reduction

 We obtained optical (4500--7500 \AA) spectropolarimetric data for SN~2023ixf using the CCD Imaging/Spectropolarimeter (SPOL; \citealt{Schmidt_1992b}) mounted on Steward Observatory's 2.3-m Bok telescope (Kitt Peak, AZ) between MJD 60095.15 (+12.40 days) and MJD 60114.32 (+31.57 days; \autoref{tab:pol}).
 To constrain the instrumental polarization we observed multiple polarized standards (HD155528, Hiltner 960, and VI Cyg 12) and unpolarized standards (BD+28 4211 and Wolf 1346).
 We find a low level of instrumental polarization (less than 0.1\%) from the observed unpolarized standard stars.
 Polarized standard star observations were used to calculate the offset in position angle.
 The data obtained by SPOL were reduced using custom IRAF routines; further details can be found in \citealt{Milne_2017} and \citealt{Bilinski_2023}.
 In short, the routine first flat-fields and bias-subtracts each image, which is wavelength calibrated based on He, Ne, and Ar lamp observations taken on the same night.
 From this, Stokes $q = Q/I$ and $u = U/I$ are extracted.
 We bin the Stokes parameters to 20 \AA~(similar to the native resolution of the SPOL setup) to improve the signal-to-noise ratio.
 These Stokes parameters are used to calculate the total polarization as $p = \sqrt{q^2+u^2}$.

-We correct for polarization bias via the method given by \citet{Plaszczynski_2014}; the resulting error in $p$ is negligible.
-However, in our experience with the SPOL instrument, the systematic uncertainty is $p = 0.05\%$, which we adopt as the minimum uncertainty for all the polarization measurements.
-We also calculate position angle ($PA$) following the equation $PA =\frac{1}{2} \arctan\left ( \frac{u}{q} \right)$.
+As a proxy for $R$ band imaging data from SPOL observations, we perform an error-weighted average of $q$ and $u$ for all the SPOL data.
+For consistency with the MOPTOP bias correction method, we correct for polarization bias introduced by noise in Stokes $q$ and $u$ via the method given by \citet{Plaszczynski_2014} for the $R$ band calculations.
+Observations of a large data set of polarized and unpolarized standard stars, taken for over a decade with SPOL, show a standard deviation of 0.05$\%$.
+Thus, with these statistics, we adopt the systematic uncertainty of $q = 0.05\%$ and $u = 0.05\%$, as the minimum uncertainty for all the polarization measurements.
+We subtract ISP contributions as calculated in \autoref{subsec:isp} from these data.
+We also calculate position angle ($PA$) following the equation $PA =\frac{1}{2} \arctan\left ( \frac{u}{q} \right)$ and calculate error in $PA$ by propagating the error.

 We note that the SPOL data from 60109.16 to 60114.32 MJD were previously presented by \citet{Singh_2024_23ixfPol}.
 We include them in our analysis, as they have been uniformly reduced with the rest of the SPOL dataset presented herein.
 Due to the relatively low S/N ratio, we only analyze the continuum polarization from these spectra, which we calculate via the error-weighted mean of $q$ and $u$ in the 6000--7000 \AA\ range as a proxy for $R$ band data.
 We use these integrated SPOL data to augment the imaging polarimetry sequence described in \autoref{subsec:obs_img}.
 For the spectropolarimetric data presentation, we refer the reader to \citet{Singh_2024_23ixfPol}.